hristo-atanasov/Tasmota-IRHVAC/README.md

 Next step is to download the files from this repo and place them in a folder named "tasmota_irhvac".
 Then place this folder in your "custom_components" folder.
 Reastart Home Assistant!
-After restart put the following config in your configuration.yaml file, but don’t save it yet, because you’ll need to replace all values with your AC values
+After restart put the config from "configuration.yal" in your configuration.yaml file, but don’t save it yet, because you’ll need to replace all values with your AC values.